Lamouresparus/Technical-Writing/Generate Images from Text in Android Using Replicate's Kotlin Client Library.md

 #### Set Up the ImageGenerator Class

-1. Create an `ImageGenerator` Class that implements `Predictable`.Create an ImageGenerator Class that implements Predictable.
+1. Create an `ImageGenerator` Class that implements `Predictable`.
 The information from this class will be used to build the request body that will be sent to the replicate API.

 Your class should look like this:
 ``` Kotlin